sherr3h/FLASS-fina4350.io/_posts/2023-01-28-Kalman-Filter-on-Electricity-Prices-and-GPS-Data.md

 \end{align}
 </p>

+Here're the results.
 The Kalman Filter algorithm updates the car's predicted position as each observation comes in, which effectiveliy reduces noises and smoothes the raw GPS observations.

  <img src="/img/simulate_kf.png" width="600" >